 Databases help you to find publications (e.g. journal and newspaper articles, conference papers, book chapters) by a particular author, from a specific publication or on a topic.

 They can provide either the full text to a publication or the reference and abstract only.
 You can access databases from the Library homepage.
 Choose the Databases link underneath the catalogue search box to see the full listing of database titles.
-You can then use the Browse by Subject option to find marketing databases.
+You can then use the Category menu to filter to Marketing databases (under Business and Management).